DJDanl/cpp-docs.pt-br/docs/standard-library/hash-map-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Where` Posição do elemento a ser removido do hash_map.
+*_Where* posição do elemento a ser removido do hash_map.

-`first` Posição do primeiro elemento removido o hash_map.
+*primeiro* posição do primeiro elemento removido do hash_map.

-`last` Posição logo após o último elemento removido o hash_map.
+*última* posição logo após o último elemento removido do hash_map.

-`key` O valor da chave de elementos a serem removidos do hash_map.
+*chave* o valor da chave dos elementos a ser removido do hash_map.

 ### <a name="return-value"></a>Valor de retorno